kisinga/far-mon/docs/README.md

 1.  **RPC from ThingsBoard**: An operator sends a command to a device from the ThingsBoard dashboard.
 ThingsBoard publishes this as an MQTT message to the `v1/devices/me/rpc/request/+` topic.
 2.  **`relay-bridge` Receives**: The `relay-bridge` is subscribed to this topic.
 It receives the message and parses the command.
-3.  **Command to Serial**: The `relay-bridge` translates the command into a format understood by the `heltec-relay` and sends it over the serial port.
+3.  **Command to Serial**: The `relay-bridge` translates the command into a format understood by the relay node and sends it over the serial port.
 This includes the address of the target LoRa device.
-4.  **LoRa Transmission**: The `heltec-relay` transmits the command as a LoRa packet.
+4.  **LoRa Transmission**: The relay node transmits the command as a LoRa packet.
-5.  **Device Execution**: The target `heltec-remote` receives the packet, verifies its address, and executes the command.
+5.  **Device Execution**: The target remote node receives the packet, verifies its address, and executes the command.
 6.  **Acknowledgement (Optional)**: The device can send an acknowledgement back to the `relay-bridge`, which can then update the RPC status in ThingsBoard.

 ## 5. Raspberry Pi Setup